Scroll Down To Order

 Mar 24—Allies loose 480 soldiers in shark-infested waters off Africa as transport “Britannia” is sunk.

 Mar 25—Germany extends blockade (war zone) of England to within 3 miles of Greenland.
 USS “Sepulga” arrives in Manila Bay.
-Yugoslavia joins Axis Pact.
+Yugoslavia joins Axis Pact, and agrees to permit transit through its territory to German troops.

-Mar 27—Takeo Yoshikawa, Japanese spy, arrives in Honolulu, Hawaii.
+Mar 27—Takeo Yoshikawa, Imperial Navy Japanese spy, arrives in Honolulu, Hawaii.

 Mar 30—U.S. Coast Guard takes over 26 Italian, 2 German and 35 Danish vessels for "protective custody" in U.S. ports.